Charles Mitchill Bogert: Research work

 In 1944 Bogert undertook a study on the body temperature of lizards and alligators in Florida, and became chairman and curator for the department of herpetology at the American Museum of Natural History.
 In 1946 he was appointed the first president of the Herpetologists' League, which publishes the scientific journal Herpetologica, by the league's founder Chapman Grant.
 From 1948 until 1950 he travelled to Central America to conduct research in Honduras, Nicaragua, Costa Rica and Bimini Island off the Bahamas.

 In 1949, he published Thermoregulation in Reptiles, a Factor in Evolution in Evolution.
 In 1950, he became an instructor at the University of Virginia, and undertook numerous trips to the southwestern United States to do research.
 In 1952, he was elected president of the American Society of Ichthyologists and Herpetologists, which he served as until 1954.
-In 1953, he undertook an extensive study of frog vocalizations in the Chiricahua Mountains of Arizona, and released a series of records entitled Sounds of the American Southwest and Sounds of the North American Frogs, as well as a recording of Mexican folk music.
+In 1953, he undertook an extensive study of frog vocalizations in the Chiricahua Mountains of Arizona, and released a series of records entitled Sounds of the American Southwest and Sounds of North American Frogs, as well as a recording of Mexican folk music.